emmajanedrews/base-template/_posts/2018-02-16-naperville-real-estate-market-update-for-2018.md

 {% include youtube.html %}

-What’s going on in the market?
-I have updated details that concern both buyers and sellers.
+<center>What’s going on in the market?
+I have updated details that concern both buyers and sellers.</center>

 What is going on in our local market?
 Today, I’ll be giving you an update about the latest real estate trends and statistics relating to our area.